Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Introduction

 The lava flow model contains non-conservative terms.
-We employ the Path-Conservative (PC) method \cite{busto:2021, castro:2009, pares:2006} for their discretization as done, e.g., in \cite{gatti:2024c, gatti:2024b, gatti:2024a}.
-The time discretization is based on an Implicit-Explicit (IMEX) Runge-Kutta (RK) method.
-Since the seminal papers \cite{casulli:1990, casulli:1992}, semi-implicit time discretization methods are extremely popular for SW equations and they have been extended to high-order finite elements, e.g., in \cite{busto:2022, dumbser:2013}.
-IMEX methods have been employed for the lava flow model in \cite{biagioli:2023, gatti:2024c}.
-The presence of source terms related to the friction and to the vent modeling in the lava flow model implies a potential source of stiffness.
-Hence, a popular strategy consists of treating implicitly the source terms, whereas the other terms are treated in an explicit fashion \cite{gatti:2024c}.
+We employ the Path-Conservative (PC) method~\cite{busto:2021, castro:2009, pares:2006} for their discretization as done, e.g., in~\cite{gatti:2024b, gatti:2024a, gatti:2025}.
+The time discretization is based on an Implicit-Explicit (IMEX) Runge--Kutta (RK) method.
+Since the seminal papers~\cite{casulli:1990, casulli:1992}, semi-implicit time discretization methods are extremely popular for SWE and have been extended to high-order finite elements, e.g., in~\cite{boscheri:2023, busto:2022, dumbser:2013, tavelli:2014}.
+IMEX methods have been used for the lava flow model in~\cite{biagioli:2023, gatti:2025}.
+The presence of source terms related to friction in the lava flow model implies a potential source of stiffness.
+Hence, a popular strategy consists in implicitly treating these source terms, while the other terms are treated in an explicit fashion~\cite{gatti:2025}.